onedata/op-worker/README.md

     ~$  make gen_test_env_from_file

-Both of these commands produce a release for each node in corresponding directories.
+Both of these commands produce a release for each node in corresponding directories (/releases/test_cluster/).

 #### Starting previously generated cluster: